jibolashittubolu/landmarkFullstackAssessment/README.md

-### Please refer to the latest branch of this project
+### Please refer to the latest branch of this project.
 ### Please refer to the latest branch of this project
 ### Please refer to the latest branch of this project